neoforged/Documentation/docs/resources/server/advancements.md

 The `SimpleCriterionTrigger<T>` subclass is responsible for specifying a codec to [serialize] the trigger instance `T` and supplying a method to check trigger instances and run attached listeners on success.

-The later is done by defining a method to check all trigger instances and run the listeners if their condition is met.
+The latter is done by defining a method to check all trigger instances and run the listeners if their condition is met.
 This method takes in the `ServerPlayer` and whatever other data defined by the matching method in the `SimpleCriterionTrigger.SimpleInstance` subclass.
 This method should internally call `SimpleCriterionTrigger#trigger` to properly handle checking all listeners.
 Most trigger instances call this method `#trigger`.

 ```java
 // This method is unique for each trigger and is as such not a method to override